 Instructions

-• Remove from heat and pour into jug.
+• Remove from heat and pour into a jug.
 Just be aware it'll thicken the longer you leave it.
 Enjoy!

 Video